PaNOSC-ViNYL/ase/doc/development/tests.rst

 All additions and modifications to ASE should be tested.

-.. index:: testase.py
+.. index:: testase

 Test scripts should be put in the :trac:`ase/test` directory.
-The scripts in this directory may be run by using the script :svn:`tools/testase.py` or by using the function:
+The scripts in this directory may be run by using the script :svn:`tools/testase` or by using the function:

 .. function:: test.test(verbosity=1, dir=None)